vindecodex/vvillaluna-elearning/README.md

 ## Setup

 ##### Step 1
-After clonning the project cd inside root directory of the project and copy `.env.dev.sample` and named it to `.env`
+After clonning the project cd inside root directory of the project and copy `.env.sample` and named it to `.env`
 ```bash
 cp .env.sample .env
 ```